ToxicLand/SCEditor/README.md

 - .NET Core 6
 - Windows (as it uses .net core winform)

+### Usage

+Always run it with Visual Studio in Debug mode to make sure there are no crashes.

 ### Features (Basic)

 - Decompress (LZHAM, LZMA, ZSTD) (Version ~3, 4) SC Files